 What is This Foreign Buyer Tax & Why Does it Exist?

-The Toronto Foreign Buyer Tax is a tax specifically for foreigners aiming to buy property in the Toronto region.
-The tax requires them to pay an additional 15% tax on top of all other costs associated with the property.
-Since being imposed, foreign-bought sales in the Toronto region have dropped from over 5% to just over 3%.
+The Toronto foreign buyer tax is a tax specifically for foreigners aiming to buy property in the Greater Toronto, Ontario region.
+The tax requires them to pay an additional 15% tax rate on top of all other costs associated with the property.
+Since being imposed, foreign-bought sales of real estate in the Toronto region have dropped from over 5 percent to just over 3 percent.

 Officially titled the Non-Resident Speculation Tax (NRST), this tax is often referred to as the Toronto foreign buyer tax.

 Why Was The Non-Resident Speculation Tax Introduced?

-The foreign buyer’s tax Ontario edition was introduced in an attempt to gain control over a housing market that was quickly becoming out of control.
+The speculation tax was introduced in Ontario in an attempt to gain control over a housing market that was quickly spinning out of control.

-With houses too expensive for anyone living in the area to buy, Toronto enacted a number of changes (including the foreign buyer tax in Toronto) with the goal of slowing down the rising costs.
+With houses too expensive for anyone living in the area full time to buy, Toronto enacted a number of changes (including the foreign buyer tax in Ontario) with the goal of slowing down the rising costs.

-The tax itself is not intended to dissuade new Canadians or those hoping to move to Canada from buying property.
-Instead, it is aimed at investors in the Toronto region.
+The speculation tax itself is not intended to dissuade new Canadians who want to be home buyers, Canadian citizens, permanent residents, or those hoping to move to Canada and live here full time from buying residential real estate.
+Instead, it is aimed at investors in Ontario.

-Economists disagree about whether or not using a foreign investor tax in Toronto will be effective in helping to slow the rising costs, but foreign buyers will have to deal with the tax regardless of its effect until the law changes.
+Economists disagree about whether or not using a foreign investor tax in Toronto will be effective in helping to slow the rising costs, but foreign buyers will have to deal with the non-resident speculation tax regardless of its effect until the law changes.

 Who is Required to Pay the NRST Tax?

-The NRST tax must be paid when the property is purchased by anyone who is not a citizen or a permanent resident of Canada unless they fit one of the exemption categories.
-In purchases with more than one person involved, the NRST tax will apply so long as any single individual involved in the purchase is a non-resident of Canada.
-Some exemptions apply to this rule though.
+The NRST tax must be paid when the property is purchased by those who are not citizens or permanent Canadian residents unless they fit one of the exemption criteria.
+In real estate transactions with multiple people or entities involved, the NRST tax will apply so long as any single individual involved in the purchase is a non-resident.
+Some exemption criteria apply to this rule though.